RaspberryPiFoundation/editor-api/lib/tasks/project_components/README.md

   - `extension` - file extension (without the `.`)
   - `location` - the path to the file within the `project`, generally `{name}.{extension}` since `project` subdirectories are not currently supported
   - `index` - an integer representing the position the file should take in the tabs above the editor, numbered from `0`.
 Generally `main.py` has been given `index: 0`.
-  - `default` - a boolean which if `true` for a file, that file is shown in the editor by default when the page loads.
+  - `default` - a boolean which if `true`, the file is shown in the editor by default on page load.
 Only one file should be given `default: true` (generally `main.py`), with all other files in the `project` having `default: false`.
-- `IMAGES` - a list of the names of the image files associated with the project, including the extension
+- `IMAGES` - a list of the names of the image files associated with the project, including their extensions.
+This property can be omitted if the `project` has no images.

+An example `project_config.yml` with all of the above properties can be seen [here](https://github.com/RaspberryPiFoundation/editor-api/blob/main/lib/tasks/project_components/persuasive_data_presentation_iss_starter/project_config.yml)

 ## Getting the projects created in the database
 Please commit the required changes to a branch in the [`editor-api` repository](https://github.com/RaspberryPiFoundation/editor-ui/) and create a pull request to merge your branch into `main`.
 Once merged, we will run the task to create your `project`s in the database.